youyanggu/covid19_projections/path-to-herd-immunity.md

 With the availability of the COVID-19 vaccine, we present our best estimate of the path to COVID-19 herd immunity / normality in the United States.
 Immunity against the SARS-CoV-2 virus comes from two sources: vaccination and natural infection.
 On this page, we provide the latest COVID-19 vaccine projections and current vaccination progress.

+**March 31 Update:** Recent delays such as the [ruining of 15 million](https://www.nytimes.com/2021/03/31/world/johnson-and-johnson-vaccine-mixup.html) Johnson & Johnson vaccine doses mean that vaccinations may not peak until mid-to-late April, as opposed to early April from our final update.
+On the positive end, the general adult population in all 50 states will be able to receive the vaccine by the end of April, matching our projections [from January](https://twitter.com/youyanggu/status/1354488024726290439).

 **March 8 Update:** We have ended our daily updates for *covid19-projections.com* and hence are no longer be updating this page.
 Read Youyang's [One Year Later](https://youyanggu.com/blog/one-year-later) blog post for a detailed explanation and for a list of alternate resources.
 You can view the latest vaccination trends on the [CDC website](https://covid.cdc.gov/covid-data-tracker/#vaccination-trends).
 Thank you for your support over the past year.

 **February 24 Update:** See our [latest thoughts](https://twitter.com/youyanggu/status/1364627872233750543) on when to expect a return to normal.